doodlum/sfse-asi-loader/README.md

 .\build-release.ps1
 ```

-> If you are building for a Starfield **_other than the latest_**, use `git clone https://github.com/IanE-Official/rehash-sfse-asi-loader.git --branch {version} Plugin`
+> If you are building for a Starfield **_other than the latest_**, use `git clone https://github.com/IanE-Official/rehash-sfse-asi-loader.git --branch {version} sfse-asi-loader`
-> where {version} is set to the newest version of starfield you are trying to build for (currently 1.9.51).
+> where {version} is set to the newest version of starfield you are trying to build for (currently 1.9.67).

 ### 📦 Deployment